-Hatebreed destroyed everything in their wake with their performance at the State Theater on November 29th, 2017.
+Hatebreed destroyed everything in their wake with their performance at the State Theater.
 The tour was billed as “20 Years of Desire & 15 Years of Perseverance”, paying homage to their first and second studio albums, so it was with great anticipation in the days and weeks leading up to the show knowing the set list would favor heavily from those two kick ass releases.

 Sadly I did not arrive at the venue in time to see the first two opening bands, Twitching Tongues, and Code Orange, but I knew we were in for a treat with death metal heavyweights Dying Fetus about to hit the stage to stir up the crowd for Hatebreed.
 Dying Fetus lands more on the technical death metal branch of the musical tree and myself being a people watcher at shows it is interesting to see people’s reaction to a death metal band if they are not really that familiar with the gruffness of the vocals in the genre.
 Just as Dying Fetus was about to start I heard someone mention to their show companion how “I’ll give them one song…”, presumably before retiring to the bar or even outside and await the headliner in case they were not to his musical liking.
 I noticed he stayed for their entire neck breaking set!
 Death metal is not for everyone, but I sure love how heavy this band is live.

 Dying Fetus was supporting their new release “Wrong One to Fuck With”, and while I had not heard anything off of their new CD, I can say for sure the new stuff they played live sounded killer.
 Brutal, technical and heavy.
 They were well represented by all of the band’s shirts I saw fans wearing and slayed through a ten song set list that mixed in songs across six of their eight studio albums.
 It was my second time seeing them and I eagerly await my third show of theirs, hopefully as headliner so they have a longer set.